Hunter-Open-Source-Club/eniac/README.md

 # ![tree](assets/icons/tree.ico) The ENIAC Page
-A page is dedicated to information about our school's UNIX workstations.
+A page dedicated to information about our school's UNIX workstations.

  https://hunter-open-source-club.github.io/eniac/